Published: 30 June 2017

 5. Conclusions

 To realize the health monitoring and timely fault diagnosis of rolling element bearings, effective extraction of the weak fault features from heavy noise is urgently needed.
 In this paper, an effective adaptive cascaded SR method is proposed for the weak feature extraction in the bearing fault diagnosis.
 The SR model that the proposed method is based on is piecewise-linear system which has higher performance or output SNR than traditional bistable system.
-Moreover, the system parameter and in every single system are simultaneously optimized with the best by quantum particle swarm algorithm, leading to that cascaded system achieves the optimal output.
+Moreover, the system parameter a and c in every single system are simultaneously optimized with the best by quantum particle swarm algorithm, leading to that cascaded system achieves the optimal output.

 The proposed method is used to analyze the simulation impulse signal and the bearing experimental data.
 The analysis results indicate the system output SNR is greatly enhanced by this method, namely, that the weak feature extraction performance can be further improved in rolling element bearing fault diagnosis.